MattPereira/etherscript/README.md

 - `hardhat.config.ts` specifies the settings like imports, networks, solidity verions, etc that will all be made available through the hre (hardhat runtime environment)

+- all scripts and tasks are by default executed on the local hardhat network, but can be configured to run on other networks by passing the `--network` flag

 ### Scripts

 - good for executing code that doesnt require parameters